-10. Should the TPS be administered to clients who receive case management services during the survey period?
+11. Should the TPS be administered to clients who receive case management services during the survey period?
 For example, a client may be treated in OP programs but only receive case management during the target period.

-Yes, clients who receive only case management services during the survey period should be asked to complete the survey.
+Yes, clients who receive only case management services during the survey period should be invited to complete the survey.

-11. What is the policy for programs that are not yet certified and pending DMC contracts?
-Should they be excluded if their contract is pending and it is unlikely they will be contracted by the survey period?
-Or is there some other policy?
+12. What is the policy for programs that are not yet certified and pending DMC contracts?
+Should they be excluded if their contract is pending and it is unlikely that they will be contracted by the survey period or, is there some other policy?

 The TPS is meant to be administered during the survey period by programs in the county's provider network that are currently delivering DMC-ODS services (DMC certified).
-Contact Cheryl Teruya at cteruya@mednet.ucla.edu if you have questions specific to your county.
+Contact Marylou Gilbert at MarylouGilbert@mednet.ucla.edu if you have questions specific to your county.

-12. Clients in Opioid/Narcotic Treatment Programs typically come in daily for medication dosing.
+13. Clients in Opioid/Narcotic Treatment Programs typically come in daily for medication dosing.
 Are providers required to track and monitor which clients have and have not been surveyed?

-No. Providers can simply ask clients if they have already been asked to complete a survey during the survey period.
-Clients who indicate that they have not been asked can then be given the survey link or handed a paper survey form to complete.
-Clients need complete the survey only once during the survey period.
+No. Providers can simply ask clients if they have already been invited to complete a survey during the survey period.
+Clients who indicate that they have not been invited can then be given the survey to complete (e.g., link, QR code, automated phone survey number and 4-digit code, or paper survey form).
+Clients need to complete the survey only once during the survey period.

-13. Should all methadone clients be surveyed?
+14. Should all methadone clients be surveyed?
 Should MAT clients who are receiving services under the FQHC and NOT under Drug Medi-Cal be surveyed?

-Yes, all methadone clients receiving services at the OTP/NTP or by telephone or telehealth during the survey period should be asked to complete the survey.
+Yes, all methadone clients receiving services at the OTP/NTP or by telephone or telehealth during the survey period should be invited to complete the survey.

 MAT clients who are receiving services under the FQHC (NOT under Drug Medi-Cal) would NOT be surveyed.
-However, if they are also receiving services in one of the five treatment settings (OTP/NTP, Residential, OP/IOP, Detox/WM [stand-alone], Partial hospitalization), treatment providers should ask them to complete the survey.
+However, if they are also receiving services in one of the five treatment settings (OTP/NTP, Residential, OP/IOP, Detox/WM [stand-alone], Partial hospitalization), treatment providers should invite them to complete the survey.

-14. Some of the clients in our OTP/NTP come in every other week rather than daily.
+15. Some of the clients in our OTP/NTP come in every other week rather than daily.
 Could we extend our survey period one more week so we can survey these clients?

-No. While all client feedback is important, for purposes of the DMC-ODS waiver evaluation and standardization of the procedures statewide, please ask only clients who receive services during the specified five-day survey period to complete the survey.
+No. While all client feedback is important, for the purposes of the DMC-ODS waiver evaluation and standardization of the procedures statewide, please invite only clients who receive services during the specified five-day survey period to complete the survey.

-15. Could you clarify whether I need to submit a county certification document to DHCS (as described in IN 19-022) for Treatment Perception Surveys?
+16. Could you clarify whether I need to submit a county certification document to DHCS (as described in IN 19-022) for Treatment Perception Surveys?
 I want to know whether I also need to send documentation as we do with ASAM electronic submissions.